jacob-gg/rivanna-command-line/README.md

 ---
 **Slurm script**

 Rivanna receives and manages jobs based on Slurm scripts.
-Write the Slurm script in bash, and save it as a `.slurm`.
+Write the script in bash, and save it as a `.slurm`.

 _Note: I recommend using a text editor other than TextEdit (e.g., Atom) on Mac, as TextEdit seems to have trouble saving files as `.slurm` without coercing to `.rtf`._